DBremen/MyPowerShellSetup/docs/Profile.md

 - Contains some useful PSDefaultParameterValues
 - Loads the PSReadLine Configuration
 - Imports any other module/function that I'd like to be available in my PowerShell sessions
+- Contains ScriptProperty extension (via Update-TypeData) for the String Type